shuttlecodes/shuttlecodes/README.md

-- 👋 Hi, I’m @shuttlecodes
+- 👋 Hi, I’m Tam!
+I'm a Systems Design Engineering student @ University of Waterloo
-- 👀 I’m interested in fullstack and game development
+- 👀 I love exploring new things, and am especially interested in fullstack and game development!!
 - 🌱 I’m currently learning frontend and reactive programming with Angular, while still honing my C++ skills
-- 💞️ I’m always open to having conversations and collaborating on projects!
+- 💞️ I’m always open to having conversations and collaborating on projects :)
 - 📫 Feel free to reach me at ttmai@uwaterloo.ca